paul-wolf/python_coding/python_guidelines.md

-This is a set of guidelines for adopting systematic programming practices within a development team to make Python code more readable, easier to maintain and easier to reuse.
+This is a set of guidelines to make Python code more readable, easier to maintain and easier to reuse.

 The concentration is on sound coding rather than big issues around architecture.
 We don't pay much attention to how to make code